munckymagik/python-template/README.md

 1. Install [pipenv](https://pipenv.pypa.io/en/latest/install/#installing-pipenv)
 2. Optionally adjust `python_version` in the `[requires]` section of the `Pipfile` to match the version of Python you are using
-3. Run `pipenv install` to install project dependencies
+3. Run `pipenv install --dev` to install project and development dependencies

 ## Run the tests